tauri-apps/tauri-docs/docs/getting-started/setting-up-linux.md

 ## 4. For Windows Subsystem for Linux (WSL) Users&nbsp;<Icon title="info-alt" color="info"/>

-In order to run a graphical application with WSL, you need to download **one** of these X servers: Xming, Cygwin X, and vcXsrv.
+To run a graphical application with WSL, you need to download **one** of these X servers: Xming, Cygwin X, and vcXsrv.
-Since vcXsrv has been used internally, it's the one we recommend to install.
+Since vcXsrv has been used internally, it's the one we recommend installing.

 ### WSL Version 1